-'''

-yoyo(0.8, 2.5)

-yoyo(0.3, 1.5)
+yoyo(0.8, 2.5) >>> yoyo(0.3, 1.5)

-'''

 The first command is asking to perform the yoyo behavior at speed 0.8 for 2.5 seconds where as the second one is specifying 0.3 and 1.5 for speed and time, respectively.
 Thus, by parameterizing the function with those two values, you are able to produce similar but varying outcomes.
 This idea is similar to the idea of mathematical functions: sine(x) for example, computes the sine of whatever value you supply for x.
 However, there has to be a way of defining the function in the first place that makes it independent of specific parameter values.
 That is where names come in.
 In the definition of the function yoyo you have named two parameters (the order you list them is important): speed and waitTime.
 Then you have used those names to specify the behavior that makes up that function.
-That is the commands forward, and backward use the names speed and waitTime to specify whatever the speed and waittimes are included in the function invocation.
-Thus, the names speed and waitTime represent or designate specific values in this Python program.
+That is the commands forward, and backward use the names speed and waitTime to specify whatever the speed and waitTime represent or designate specific values in this Python program.